hsc-research/tutorial_genus/README.md

 `set_output_delay -clock clk delay_value [all_outputs]`
 > How to interpret this command: we are telling Genus that all outputs of our design have a relationship with a clock named "clk" and that this relationship has to be respected.
 This means that every output must become available (stable) delay_value time units before the next clock edge.
 This amount is discounted from our timing window when doing timing analysis.

 Go ahead and apply these commands to your design in the same Genus session.
+We will be adding these commans to a constraint file with the extension of .sdc.
 We are gonna use a value of 300ps for input and output delays.
 These numbers are a guesstimate because we do not know the environment in which our block will be operating.
 In a more realistic design, we would have to understand the SoC-related or board-related constraints that apply to the inputs and outputs.

 `set_input_delay -clock clk 300 [all_inputs]`